By National Eye Institute| Last Updated

-Glaucoma is a group of diseases that can damage the eye's optic nerve and result in vision loss and blindness.
-Glaucoma occurs when the normal fluid pressure inside the eyes slowly rises.
-However, with early treatment, you can often protect your eyes against serious vision loss.
+Glaucoma is an eye disease that can damage the optic nerve and result in vision loss and blindness.
+It occurs when the inner pressure of the eye slowly rises.
+With regular eye exams and early treatment, you can often protect your eyes from glaucoma and vision loss.

 Types of Glaucoma

-This is the most common form of glaucoma, affecting about three million Americans.
-It happens when the eye’s drainage canals become clogged over time.
+This is the most common form of glaucoma.
+Open-angle glaucoma develops when intraocular fluid drains too slowly from the anterior chamber.
 The inner eye pressure (also called intraocular pressure or IOP) rises because the correct amount of fluid can’t drain out of the eye.
-With open-angle glaucoma, the entrances to the drainage canals are clear and should be working correctly.
-The clogging problem occurs further inside the drainage canals, similar to a clogged pipe below the drain in a sink.
+With open-angle glaucoma, the entrances to the drainage canals are clear, but there is a clog further inside the meshwork, similar to a deep pipe clog below the drain in a sink.

 Low-Tension or Normal-Tension Glaucoma

-Optic nerve damage and narrowed side vision occur in people with normal eye pressure.
-Lowering eye pressure at least 30 percent through medicines slows the disease in some people.
-Glaucoma may worsen in others despite low pressures.
-A comprehensive medical history is important in identifying other potential risk factors, such as low blood pressure, that contribute to low-tension glaucoma.
-If no risk factors are identified, the treatment options for low-tension glaucoma are the same as for open-angle glaucoma.
+Optic nerve damage and vision loss can occur in people with normal eye pressure, though it is not clear why this happens.
+Lowering eye pressure at least 30 percent with medicated eye drops slows the disease in some people.
+A comprehensive medical history is important in identifying other potential risk factors, such as low blood pressure, atherosclerosis, and steroid use, which can contribute to low-tension and normal-tension glaucoma.
+If no other risk factors are identified, the treatment options for low-tension glaucoma are the same as for open-angle glaucoma.

-These can develop as complications of other medical conditions.
-These types of glaucomas are sometimes associated with eye surgery or advanced cataracts, eye injuries, certain eye tumors, or uveitis (eye inflammation).
-Pigmentary glaucoma occurs when pigment from the iris flakes off and blocks the meshwork, slowing fluid drainage.
-A severe form, called neovascular glaucoma, is linked to diabetes.
-Corticosteroid drugs used to treat eye inflammations and other diseases can trigger glaucoma in some people.
-Treatment includes medicines, laser surgery, or conventional surgery.
+Secondary glaucoma can develop as complications of other medical conditions, such as eye surgery, advanced cataracts, eye injuries, certain eye tumors, or uveitis (eye inflammation).
+Pigmentary glaucoma is a form of secondary glaucoma that occurs when pigment from the iris flakes off and blocks the meshwork, slowing fluid drainage.
+Another severe form called neovascular glaucoma is linked to diabetes.
+Corticosteroid drugs used to treat eye inflammation and other diseases can also trigger glaucoma in some people.
+Treatments vary depending on the underlying cause and can include medicines, laser surgery or conventional surgery.